|

 His assailant was younger, taller and physically stronger, but

-Ribhadda possessed a steel the other lacked.
-He also knew his
+Ribhadda possessed a steel the other lacked; he also knew his

 storeroom like the back of his hand.
-Caught unprepared by his

-victims resistance, the assassin dropped his knife.
-Ribhadda
+Caught unprepared by his victims resistance, the assassin

-reached for a bottle of spirits and, without hesitation, smashed
+dropped his knife.
+Ribhadda reached for a bottle of spirits and,

-it into his face.
+without hesitation, smashed it into his face.

 By the moonlight filtering through the storerooms high

 windows, Ribhadda peered at his would-be murderer.
-Not

 he thought.